rupareltech5veer/rupareltech5veer/README.md

 </p>

 ### 🧠 About Me
-- 💡 I'm a full-stack developer & full-time thinker
+- 💡 I'm a full-stack developer + part-time innovator & full-time thinker
 - 📱 Currently building an app to assist people with **Prosopagnosia (face blindness)**
 - 🌱 Always learning — diving into AI, fast APIs, and mobile tech
 - 🎯 I love tackling problems that actually help people